SilverAbyss6808/LCR2EXCEL/README.md

 # LCR2EXCEL v0.1.0
 ## Add your Labor Cost Report to your cost-tracking spreadsheet quickly and easily!

+### To install:
+1. Download the source code ZIP file from [here](https://github.com/SilverAbyss6808/LCR2EXCEL/tags).
+Make sure you download the most recent version (right now, that's v0.1.0).
+2. Extract the ZIP file somewhere on your computer - it doesn't matter where.
+3. Run the LCR2EXCEL.exe file!

+**Important note: don't move the exe file out of the folder it's in - if you want it to be in an easier-to-access spot, create a shortcut, then put that shortcut wherever you want.**

+***

 ### To use (adding data to an existing spreadsheet):
 1. Run the program!
 You'll see a terminal pop up.
 2. Enter the file path to the Labor Cost Report - make sure it's a .pdf file.